ATI PN Comprehensive Predictor

 Summary:

-A nurse is preparing an adolescent for lumbar puncture.
+.
+A nurse in a health department is caring for an emancipated adolescent who has an STI and is unaccompanied by a guardian.
 Which of the following actions should the nurse take

 -